MecSim/MecSimCalc-docs/docs/inputs/table-group.md

 | :trophy: The following are [premium](https://mecsimcalc.com/pricing) features |
 | ----------------------------------------------------------------------------- |

-4. **Dynamic Rows** -> check this box if you want the user to be able to add and delete rows from the table
+4. **Dynamic Table** -> check this box if you want the user to be able to add and delete rows from the table
     After checking this box a list of options will appear:
    a) **_Max Rows_** -> The maximum number of rows that can be in the table (**NOT including the header row**)
    b) **_Min Rows_** -> The minimum number of rows that can be in the table